elilieberman/Python_Open_Data/README.md

 * Script finding best Predictive Features of Restaurant Closing using NYC Open Data, Restaurant Violations
-* Script to tidy the data, and learn if certain types of restaurants and violations, had a high correlation to closure, why?
+* Tidy the data, and learn if certain types of restaurants and violations, had a high correlation to closure, why?
 * Classification logistic regression,  which types of food (cuisine type) and violation types, may be leading indicators of restaurant closings (for health violations).
 * Preprocessed string fields, to time-objects, time-deltas, created dummies for cuisine and violation types,
 * Used kbest algrithm to find the most informative features.